-A virtual conference can offer just as much value as an in-person event — here’s how to ensure your marketing conveys that message.
+Because a virtual conference can offer just as much value as an in-person event.

 Here, you’ll find:

-- What message you need to share with potential event attendees
+- How to connect with potential event attendees

 - The key advantages of a virtual event